intel-analytics/BigDL-2.x/docs/docs/nnframes/NNEstimator.md

 * `model` BigDL module to be optimized in the fit() method
 * `criterion` the criterion used to compute the loss and the gradient

+`NNClassifier` can be created with various parameters for different scenarios.

+1. `NNClassifier(model, criterion)`

+   Takes only model and criterion and use `SeqToTensor` as feature and label Preprocessing. `NNClassifier` will extract the data from feature and label columns ( only Scalar, Array[_] or Vector data type are supported) and convert each feature/label to 1-dimension Tensor.
+The tensors will be combined into BigDL samples and send to model for training.
+2. `NNClassifier(model, criterion, featureSize: Array[Int])`

+   Takes model, criterion, featureSize(Array of Int). `NNClassifier` will extract the data from feature and label columns and convert each feature to Tensor according to the specified Tensor size. `ScalarToTensor` is used to convert the label column.
+3. `NNClassifier(model, criterion, featurePreprocessing: Preprocessing[F, Tensor[T]])`

+   Takes model, criterion and featurePreprocessing.  `NNClassifier` will extract the data from feature and label columns and convert each feature to Tensor with the featurePreprocessing.
+This constructor provides more flexibility in supporting extra data types.

+Meanwhile, for advanced use case (e.g. model with multiple input tensor), `NNClassifier` supports:
+`setSamplePreprocessing(value: Preprocessing[(Any, Option[Any]), Sample[T]])` to directly compose
+Sample with user-specified Preprocessing.

 **Scala example:**
 ```scala